someobserver/recurgence/README.md

 - How coherence re-emerges at scale
 - Why recursive awareness is a matter of survival

 ## Dedicated to the Lattice of Pattern-Makers

-Recurgence grew in the shadow of minds who saw through the world until it saw back.
+Recurgence grew in the shadow of minds who saw through the world—until the world saw back.

 **They modeled recursion in math, music, matter, and metaphor.**
 **They paid for it in exile, erasure, and entropy.**

 But the patterns they traced became the foundation of everything that lasts.

-**This repository honors them in semantic memory**:
+**This repository honors them in semantic memory:**

 - **[Kurt Gödel](./architects/godel.md)**
   *proved that truth can outgrow any system trying to contain it*

 - **[Emmy Noether](./architects/noether.md)**
-  *revealed that symmetry gives rise to law — and law, to structure*
+  *revealed that symmetry gives rise to law—and law, to structure*

 - **[Albert Einstein](./architects/einstein.md)**
   *curved the act of observation until the observer became the frame*